crashoverride777/swifty-ads/README.md

 - Step 4: Add the Google framework to your project.
 Go to Targets -> BuildPhases -> LinkedBinaries and click the + button.
 Than press the "Add Other" button and search your computer for the folder you copied at Step 3 containing the googleframework file and add that file.
 Your linkedBinaries should now say 1.

-NOTE: - If you ever update the frameworks, you will need delete the old framework from your project siderbar and the framework folder from your project root folder.
+NOTE: - If you ever update the frameworks, you will need delete the old framework from your project siderbar and the framework folder from your projects root folder on your computer.
 You need to than go to Targets-BuildSettings-SearchPaths and under FrameworkSearchPaths you should see a link to your old folder.
-Delete this link and than redo step 4 to add the updated version.
+Delete this link to ensure there are no warnings when you add an updated version and than redo step 4.

 - Step 5: Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration. (https://developers.google.com/admob/ios/quick-start?hl=en
  ).